 All household hazardous waste including household chemicals, cleaning supplies, motor oil, paint and spray cans should be taken to the Riley County Hazardous Waste Facility for disposal.
 These items can pollute stormwater if disposed of in other manners.

 Manhattan's MS4 Stormwater Permit outlines the minimum requirements the City needs to meet in order to help conserve and protect stormwater resources within our City.
 It covers activities including public outreach, spill investigations and responses, and design standards for new construction.

 Our Stormwater Management Plan (SMP) gives more detailed information about how the City intends to comply with our permit responsibility, including a listing of specific programs, measurable goals, and schedules.
 The plan can be updated on a yearly basis.

 To document our compliance, the City provides KDHE with an annual report listing the activities we sponsored and our performance on measurable goals.
-This is the 2019 report.
-The 2020 Calendar year report will be available by March 2021.
+This is the 2020 report.
+The 2021 calendar year report will be available by March 2022.

 Information on stormwater criteria and standards for contractors and developers.

 The City of Manhattan samples water from the Kansas River and Wildcat Creek following significant rainfall.
 The samples are then tested for a certain number of pollutants.
 Learn how you can help lower the level of pollutants in the water by changing a few household practices.